 If you have a chronic elbow injury that keeps getting re-injured you should use heat before activity to loosen up your soft tissue (making it more flexible).
 When used at this time the warm temperatures naturally extend the elasticity (elastic-nature) of your elbow joint, making it more movable / pliable for activity.

 If you feel pain while doing a certain activity - should you still use heat?
-Using heat in the morning before you start your day or before activity can help to boost the healing process and reduce your risk of re-injury.
+Using heat in the morning before you start your day or before activity can help to boost localized circulation while increasing tissue flexibility (and thus reduce your risk of re-injury).
 Too much heat (especially when you suffer a set-back with swelling / inflammation) can make your inflammation worse.
 Cold compression should be used part-way through your day when you suffer from on-going pain and inflammation as a natural pain-reliever.

 Using heat is a good long-term plan because it will help to stimulate healing and can also be used on a preventive basis to relax constricted soft tissue, thus decreasing your risk of re-injury.

 You just joined a new softball team and notice your elbow feels stiff the day after your first practice.
 There's no pain, inflammation or swelling in your elbow, just stiffness / soreness where your old injury was.

 You should use HEAT (Circulation Boost) on your elbow before your softball games and practices to loosen up your elbow.
 Heat can be used again the next day if you notice any residual stiffness.

 If the stiffness remains, you should continue to use heat to make sure your old pitcher's elbow injury doesn't get worse.